walczakw/p1-brilliant-vision/docs/user-stories/USER-STORIES.md

 __Description:__

 As a user I would like to see a ‘404’’ page in case an incorrect url address is entered.
-The ‘404’ page will display the text “We are sorry…”.
-Under the text there will be a line of text “Go back to home page” and a button with text “Home”.
+The ‘404’ page will display the text “Error code: 404” on one line and text below: "Sorry, nothing matches the given URL".
+Under the text there will be a button with text “Home” to take the user to a home page.
 Refer to attached wireframes for more details.

-__Acceptance Criteria:__
+[Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)

 ---